MarkoDuksi/PhotoMathEx/README.md

     - note: this is actually how I thought Photomath app worked until I caught a live Photomath Talk #4 and figured out there must have been a good reason this wasn't the case

 ## TBD
-- a few docstrings in the solver module
-- refactor the code
 - more info on building the dataset (image-editing skills built through decades of photography experience came in really handy here)
 - details on building and training the model (nothing spectacular)
 - discussion of model performance (nothing spectacular)